 "Restoring" photographs involves a different set of tools that allow for "healing" and "cloning" damaged areas.
 These do take a little skill to learn, but there are some tips & tricks that greatly help this process.

-The wedding photo below had damage from sitting in a drawer and picking up stains.
+The wedding photo below had damage from sitting in a drawer picking up stains.
 The damage could easily have been scratches, tears, or other physical damage.

 This app is designed to simplify the user interface and still make fairly good tone corrections for most photographs.